Nutrition for Protection in Wireless Environments

 - Ann Louise Gittleman's book, Zapped.

-- Dr. Russell Blaylock, Health and Nutrition Secrets and Natural Strategies for Cancer Patients -- Provides helpful discussions on vitamins and their varying forms
+- Dr. Russell Blaylock, Health and Nutrition Secrets, Natural Strategies for Cancer Patients, and Dr. Blaylock's Prescriptions for Natural Health -- Provides helpful discussions on vitamins and their varying forms

 - See Environmental Medicine Matters for comments on differences observed for those adversely impacted by EMF's.